What is Fair Trade?

 - Keeping up to date and sharing developments on our Facebook (P&K Fairtrade Zone Group) and Twitter pages (@PKFairtrade).

 - Asking your local shop to sell Fairtrade products.

 - Buying Fairtrade products.

 - Asking your workplace to use Fairtrade tea and coffee.

 - If you work in a school, helping the school to work towards Fairtrade Status.

-- If you attend a church, asking if the church has Fairtrade status.
+- If you attend a church, encourage it to work towards Fair Trade status.

 - Supporting Fairtrade Fortnight in Perth & Kinross

 The Scottish Fair Trade Forum: http://www.scottishfairtradeforum.org.uk/